reaptor/elmish-land/docs/docs/core-concepts/shared.md

 The important thing to understand is that as the user changes the URL, the entire model.CurrentPage field is replaced with a new one.
 This behavior helps make Elmish Land pages easier to understand, but introduces a new challenge: "How do we share information like a signed-in user across pages?"

-## Customizing the `Shared` module
+## Adding custom state to `SharedModel`
-In order to create data that should be available across pages, we'll want to customize our `SharedModel` so it can store whatever information is important for our specific app.
+In order to create state that should be available across pages, we'll want to customize our `SharedModel` so it can store whatever information is important for our specific app.

 ## SharedModel
 The `SharedModel` type in `src/Shared.fs` defines what data is available on every page.

-For example, you might add a field to track:
+For example, you might add a field to track the username of the current user:

 ```fsharp
 // Shared.fs